 So you’ve gone and done it, you’ve dropped your smartphone into the toilet or sink or pool or whichever body of water you are near to.
-After a moment of panic accompanied by some very bad words, you need to try and save your mobile device from being water damaged.
-Here are the steps to take if you have dropped your non-watertight phone into water and a few other tips and tricks.
+After a moment of panic accompanied by some very bad words, you need to try and save your mobile device from becoming water damaged.
+Here are the steps you should take to fix your phone dropped in water.

-- Do not turn it on and actually use it in any way.
-This includes navigations, apps, and more.
+- Do not turn it on if it was off or use it in any way.

 - Do not press on any buttons or keys.

 - Do not shake, tap or bang the phone.

 - Do not take the phone apart, this could void your warranty.
 Your device comes with a Liquid Damage Indicator (LDI) which when activated could void your warranty, this could be triggered when you open your phone.
 If you absolutely need to take it apart, do this only if you have experience.